mjgasior/cracker-app/cracker-client/README.md

 In `nginx` directory there is the `cracker.conf` Nginx configuration file which allows to reach the backend server.

+## SSL:

+This step is not very necessary.
+You can just set `HTTPS=true` in the `.env` file and delete the `SSL_CRT_FILE` and `SSL_KEY_FILE` settings.

+1. Use [this](https://medium.com/the-new-control-plane/generating-self-signed-certificates-on-windows-7812a600c2d8) instruction to generate SSL certificates (I have used Windows OpenSSL alternative which is available [here](https://slproweb.com/products/Win32OpenSSL.html) - everything is described in the instruction provided previously).
+Keep the name of the certificate `crackerssl.key` and `crackerssl.crt`, for example, using OpenSSL:

+   openssl req -x509 -newkey rsa:4096 -nodes -keyout crackerssl.key -out crackerssl.crt -subj “/C=PL/L=Kraków/CN=cracker.com” -days 600

+- `req` - request a certificate
+- `-x509` - a standard defining the format of public key certificates
+- `-newkey rsa:4096` - a new private key (`-newkey`) using the RSA algorithm with a 4096-bit key length (`rsa:4096`)
+- `-nodes` - private key should be without using a passphrase
+- `-keyout` - key filename
+- `-out` - certificate filename
+- `-subj` - subject - this can have parameters like country (`C=PL`), location (`L=Poland`), organisation (`O=Cracker Ltd`), company name (`CN=www.cracker.app`)
+- `-days` - how long should the certificate be valid

+2. After you have generated the SSL certificate, you should have two files with `.crt` and `.key` extensions.
+Copy them to `./cracker-client` directory (next to `package.json` file).
+3. You can install your new certificate using Chrome advanced settings (the security part, certificates management).

+## Configuration

 Before starting the app please pepare a `.env` file which will include these values:

     REACT_APP_API_URL="address of Apollo GQL backend"
     REACT_APP_AUTH0_ORIGIN="address of the app seen from Auth0 perspective" REACT_APP_AUTH0_DOMAIN="Auth0 user domain"
     REACT_APP_AUTH0_CLIENT_ID="Auth0 user client ID"
+    HTTPS=true
+    SSL_CRT_FILE=crackerssl.crt
+    SSL_KEY_FILE=crackerssl.key

 Example: